-Additional Notes: I will be in my office at these times, but of course I will be happy to discuss the material with you anytime.
+Additional Notes: I will be in my office at these times, and I am happy to discuss the material with you anytime.
 To make sure you can find me, please send an e-mail in advance.

 Course Catalog Description:

 Mathematical and physical models of two- and three-dimensional imaging systems including gazing, scanning, interferometric, tomographic, and hyperspectral systems.
 Applications to remote sensing, biology, and medicine.